 - Chia is higher in antioxidants and does not go rancid quickly, flaxseed, on the other hand, will.
 Always store flax in the freezer or frig.

-Flaxseed Vs. Chia Seeds which one is better for you?
+Flaxseed Vs. Chia Seeds, which one is better for you?
 Now that you know the difference, what do you think?
 Will you go for an excellent source of fiber or more Omega 3 or both?